Were you injured in a Pennsylvania truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 Munley Law’s tractor trailer accident attorneys have long-established relationships with trucking industry experts and investigators.
 These expert witnesses can review the facts of your case and help us plan a winning trial strategy.
 Other experts including engineers, medical professionals, economists, caregivers, and accident reconstructionists will work alongside us to put your strongest case forward.

-Experienced Tractor Trailer and Truck Accident Lawyers
+Experienced Tractor Trailer and Truck Accident Lawyers in Pennsylvania

 Truck crash cases differ greatly from car crashes and other types of cases.
 Experience counts when an attorney is handling a personal injury case involving a tractor trailer or 18-wheeler.
 Truckers and transportation companies must comply with a complex set of federal and state laws and regulations governing hours of service, maintenance and inspection requirements, and other safety protocol.
 The tractor-trailer accident attorneys at Munley Law have in-depth knowledge of these (frequently changing) laws and regulations.
 We will determine whether a violation of this kind contributed to your crash, and hold the offending driver and/or company responsible.